MTMOT MindGames · part of Identity Reclaim

 Small shifts.
 Real signals.

-MindGames won't cure anything, and we won't pretend otherwise.
+MTMOT MindGames won't cure anything, and we won't pretend otherwise.
 But over weeks of regular play, people often notice:

 Recovering from moments of “blankness” a little faster